About the Team

 First job: waitress at the International House of Pancakes (IHOP) at age sixteen.

 Rachael Brandenburg is an award-winning book designer who creates interior and cover designs for Greenleaf Book Group.
 She strives to combine beauty and functionality in her marketing and branding projects.
 She graduated from The Art Institute of Austin with a BFA in graphic design.

 First job: detailing vehicles at a carwash in Lubbock, Texas, at age fifteen.

-Steven Elizalde works in distribution for Greenleaf Book Group; that means he peddles book into as many outlets as possible—from high-profile wholesalers and nontraditional retailers to indie bookstores and airports.
+Steven Elizalde works in distribution for Greenleaf Book Group; this means he peddles books into as many outlets as possible—from high-profile wholesalers and nontraditional retailers to indie bookstores and airports.
 A graduate of the McCombs School of Business at the University of Texas, he also worked for The News Group, where he made all book and magazine buying decisions for the largest grocery chain (HEB) in Texas.

 First job: sales management trainee for Ernest & Julio Gallo Winery–seventy hours per week!

 Wendy Ledger is principal of VoType Transcription Services; she carefully transcribes all our material into the stories for the My Job book series.
 She earned a dual degree in French and English from Tufts University and an M.A. in Creative Writing from San Francisco State University.
 Wendy considers transcripts with lots of background noise and heavy accents a welcome, creative challenge, and she blushingly admits to falling madly in love with every one of the My Job narrators through the process of relating their stories.
 Wendy is the author of a growing series of young-adult novels.

 First job: telephone solicitor for the Boston Globe.